alozan/alozan/README.md

 - 👋 Hi, I’m @alozan
-- 👀 I’m interested in computers, servers, computer networking, had a ccna cpourse, worked in ceramics, designing floors, as an educator, have a master in MBA with finance
+- 👀 I’m interested in computers, servers, computer networking, had a ccna course, worked in ceramics, designing floors, as an educator, have a master in MBA with finance
 - 🌱 Data science startup
 - 💞️ I’m looking to collaborate on Data science, machine learning